Skip to main content

 • Good payment history – credit providers want to see that you’re made your payments on time.
 Don’t worry if you’ve missed the occasional payment by a few days.
 One of the good things about the credit reporting system is that each payment you do make on time will make you look better to credit providers.
 If you think you’ve missed (or will miss) more than an occasional payment, it's best to speak to your lender about it.

-• No nasty stuff – this includes defaults, bankruptcy information and court judgments.
+• No negative entries – this includes defaults, bankruptcy information and court judgments.
 These types of things will make it harder for you to get credit (at least until they fall off your credit report in 5-7 years).

 We're here to help